Morgan Geekie: Major junior

 Following another successful junior season, Geekie began his first full major junior campaign in the 2015–16 season.
 He had a strong rookie season where he scored 12 goals and 25 points through 66 games.
 However, he was passed over in his first year of draft eligibility and returned to the Americans for his sophomore season.
 Geekie exploded offensively in the 2016–17 season and tallied a career-best 90 points through 72 games.
 He subsequently earned a final ranking of 42 amongst North American skaters by the NHL Central Scouting Bureau.
 When speaking of his success, Geekie pointed towards his increased confidence as a player being the major contributing factor.
-In June 2017, he was one of two players drafted by the Carolina Hurricanes in the third round of the 2017 NHL Entry Draft.
+In June 2017, he was one of two players drafted by the Carolina Hurricanes in the third round of the 2017 NHL entry draft.
 Following the draft, he participated in the Hurricanes' Development Camp prior to the start of the 2017–18 season.

 In his final junior hockey campaign, Geekie tallied 84 points in the regular season as he helped the Americans qualify for the Western Conference finals.
 Through 14 playoff games, Geekie scored 17 goals and 10 assists to finish sixth in playoff scoring.
 He also tallied four game-winning goals which were tied for first with Glenn Gawdin and Giorgio Estephan.

 Professional

+Carolina Hurricanes

-Following the American's elimination from the playoffs, Geekie signed an Amateur Tryout Agreement with the Hurricanes American Hockey League (AHL), the Charlotte Checkers, for the remainder of their regular season.
+Following the Americans’ elimination from the playoffs, Geekie signed an Amateur Tryout Agreement with the Hurricanes American Hockey League (AHL), the Charlotte Checkers, for the remainder of their regular season.
 On May 10, 2018, Geekie signed a three-year, entry-level contract with the Carolina Hurricanes.
 After attending the Hurricanes' training camp, Geekie was re-assigned to the Checkers for the 2018–19 season.
 In his first full professional season, Geekie helped the team win their first Calder Cup during the 2019 Calder Cup playoffs.

 On March 7, 2020, Geekie was called up to the Hurricanes and made his NHL debut the following day against the Pittsburgh Penguins.
 In his NHL debut, he recorded two goals and an assist in the 6–2 win.
 On March 10, 2020 Geekie scored his third goal on only the third shot of his NHL career.